 Loss of a pregnancy in the first 20 weeks is commonly called a miscarriage.
-Between 10% and 20% of women will miscarry, most often in the first 13 weeks.
+Up to 25% of women will miscarry, most often in the first 13 weeks.

 There are different types of miscarriage, including:

 - Threatened.
 Spotting or bleeding in the first trimester may or may not signal a miscarriage.

 - Complete.
 The embryo or fetus, placenta and other tissues are passed with bleeding.

 - Incomplete.
 Only part of the tissues pass.
 Some stays in the uterus.
 There may be heavy vaginal bleeding.